fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 03.md

 #### Sample the world
-We collected pictures from the real world related to our topic
+We collected pictures from the real world related to our topic.
+The smartphone holder and wheels are objects that can be combined for our device.
+The offic conference and kitchen are scenarios in which our device could be helpful.

 ##### Smartphone holder